devlemire/categorizer/README.md

 * Import and connect the `createChart` action creator in the `App` component.
 * Pass the `createChart` action creator to the `NewChart` component.
-* Create a `handleChange` method in the `NewChart` component definition to allow for handling user input.
-* Use the `createChart` action creator to pass the user input to our `chart` reducer.

 <details>